 Ginger in food, or ideally as a strong tea, helps stimulate saliva, bile and gastric juice production to aid in digestion.
-It is believed that phenolic compounds, primarily gingerol and shagaol, and various other volatile oils are responsible for ginger tea’s beneficial effect on our digestive system.
+Phenolic compounds like gingerol and various other volatile oils are primarily responsible for ginger tea’s beneficial effect on your digestive system.

-The ideal time to drink it would be just before a meal and possibly a small cup while eating.
-Tea made from ginger would certainly be much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.
+The ideal time to drink ginger tea would be just before a big meal or having a small cup of it while eating.
+It’s certainly much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.

 Bloating and Flatulence

-By improving digestion, ginger will naturally reduce the potential for intestinal gas and flatulence resulting from a poorly digested meal, but can it have a positive effect if you already have a problem with bloating?
+By improving digestion, ginger tea will naturally reduce the potential for intestinal gas and flatulence resulting from a poorly digested meal, but can it have a positive effect if you already have a problem with bloating?

-Ginger tea has muscle relaxant properties that can help relieve gases trapped in the digestive system.
-Bloating and intestinal cramps can be caused by tension and spasms in our gastrointestinal tract.
-By gently relieving these constrictions, ginger tea can help release trapped digestive gas and alleviate bloating.
+Ginger tea has muscle relaxant properties that can help relieve gases trapped in a constricted digestive system.
+Bloating and intestinal cramps are often caused by tension and spasms in your gastrointestinal tract.
+By gently relieving these constrictions ginger tea can help release trapped digestive gases and alleviate bloating.

-This same calmative, relaxing effect on our GI tract is likely to be the reason why the tea is such an effective remedy for excessive flatulence.
-By stimulating the process of digestion and relaxing the smooth muscles of the digestive tract, ginger tea helps the food we eat pass through our system more easily.
+This same calmative, relaxing effect on your intestinal environment is likely to be the reason why the tea is such an effective remedy for excessive flatulence.
+By stimulating the process of digestion and relaxing the smooth muscles of the digestive tract, ginger tea helps the food you eat pass through your system more easily.

-The more smoothly and effectively our meals travel through our gastrointestinal tract, the less chance of blockages in our system that can lead to prolonged food fermentation and those really smelly farts.
+The more smoothly and effectively your meals travel through your gastrointestinal tract, the less chance of blockages in your system that can lead to prolonged food fermentation and those really smelly farts.